Kaltsoon/nosql/material/3-mongo-operations.md

 Remember to use an `ObjectId` object (e.g. `ObjectId("507f1f77bcf86cd799439011")`) instead of the string representation (e.g. `"507f1f77bcf86cd799439011"`) when referencing a `ObjectId` value.

+Finally, list the all the documents in the `book` collection.

+> [!IMPORTANT]
+> Save the list of documents in the `book` collection to a file for a later submission.

 ## Aggregation operations

 MongoDB supports similar aggregation operations as SQL's `GROUP BY` clause and aggregation functions such as `COUNT` and `SUM`.
 Read the [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) guide.
 Then, implement and execute the following aggregations in MongoDB Shell: